yochaigal/cairn/wip/2e/vald.md

 ### Overview

-There are 24 hours in a day, and 6 days in a week.
-Each month consists of 24 days (or 4 weeks), for a total of 12-months (or 294 days) per year.
-The calendar is divided into 4 seasons (Harvest, Dry, Dead, Wet) of 72 days each, with an additional 6-day "Leap Week" (_Reclamation_) at the end of each year.
-This week is not counted as part of any month, and is made up of six unique days.
-Each year begins in the Autumn season.
+There are 24 hours in a day and 6 days in a week.
+Each month has 24 days (4 weeks), with 12 months in a year.
+The year is divided into 4 seasons (Dry, Dead, Wet, and Harvest), each lasting 72 days.
+Every 10 years, a 6-day "Leap Week" (_Reclamation_) is added, not part of any month.
+This makes the average length of a year over a decade 288.6 days.
+Each year starts just before the Dry season.

 ### Days of the Week